+1) If an anycast router detects changes in anycast membership, the PIA-SM router reports these to the RP, which detects two types of message packets, PIA-Join and PIA-Prune.
+The PIA-Join message indicates that a new anycast receiver has joined membership, and the PIA-Prune message indicates a node no longer belongs to it.

+2) If the PIA-SM router (not RP) receives a

+All edge routers must become anycast routers with the capability of ARD to enable inter-segment anycast routing.
+However, this is unrealistic in the early stages of anycasting.
+One possible solution is to locate the authorization node on the same segment as the anycast router.

+A packet toward an anycast address is transmitted once to the RP.
+After transfer to the RP, the packet can be forwarded to the appropriate anycast receiver by the RP.
+The registration information on the RP is equivalent to DVARP and AOSPF routing tables.

+Figure 5.
+DVARP and PLA-SM: a) updating a DVARP routing table; b) a new registration to a PLA-SM RP.

-- If an anycast router detects changes in anycast membership, the PIA-SM router reports these to the RP, which detects two types of message packets, PIA-Join and PIA-Prune.
-The PIA-Join message indicates that a new anycast receiver has joined membership, and the PIA-Prune message indicates the node no longer belongs to it. - 2) If the PIA-SM router (not RP) receives a PIA-Join (PIA-Prune) message, it creates (cuts) the corresponding anycast membership and sends the PIA-Join (PIA-Prune) to the upper PIA-SM routers toward the RP.
-If the PIA-SM already has a corresponding entry and the downstream PIA-SM indicates a different router, the next hop is added to an existing entry for multipath routing. - 3) Similarly, if the RP receives a PIA-Join (PIA-Prune), it creates (cuts) the corresponding anycast membership.
-If the RP already has a corresponding entry, which indicates that the downstream PIA-SM router is different, the next hop is added to the existing entry for multipath routing.
+PIA-Join (PIA-Prune) message, it creates (cuts) the corresponding anycast membership and sends the PIA-Join (PIA-Prune) to the upper PIA-SM routers toward the RP.
+If the PIA-SM already has a corresponding entry and the down-stream PIA-SM indicates a different router, the next hop is added to an existing entry for multipath routing.

-E. Comparisons of Anycast Routing Protocols
+3) Similarly, if the RP receives a PIA-Join (PIA-Prune), it creates (cuts) the corresponding anycast membership.
+If the RP already has a corresponding entry indicating the downstream PIA-SM router is different, the next hop is added to the existing entry for multipath routing.

+COMPARISONS OF ANYCAST ROUTING PROTOCOLS

-Let us now compare our proposed protocols, i.e., DVARP, AOSPF, and PIA-SM.
-We had the following three objectives in mind for our comparisons.
+Let us now compare our proposed protocols: DVARP, AOSPF, and PIA-SM.
+We had the following three objectives in mind for our comparisons: